QAPranav/Test-Repo/README.md

 5. **Report Generation**
    - Generate test reports and log any defects or issues found during testing.

-## How to Run Tests

-1. Clone the repository to your local machine.

-2. Install the required dependencies using the provided `package.json` file.

-3. Configure the test environment and browser settings in the test configuration file.

-4. Run the test suite using the testing framework command or test runner.

-5. View the test reports and logs to analyze the test results and any detected issues.

 ## Contributing

 We welcome contributions to enhance and expand our test scenarios.
 Please feel free to submit pull requests or raise issues if you encounter any problems.